koutakou/NymQuest/docs/features/privacy.md

 - **Token Bucket Algorithm**: Manages message rates per connection without tracking identities
 - **Privacy-preserving**: Rate limits are applied per mixnet connection tag, not user identity
 - **Anonymity Preservation**: No identity tracking in rate limiting implementation

+## Message Size Normalization

+A new privacy enhancement that protects against size correlation attacks:

+- **Standard Size Buckets**: Messages are padded to fit standardized size buckets (128, 256, 512, 1024, 2048, 4096 bytes)
+- **Random Padding**: Messages are padded with random data to prevent analysis of padding content
+- **Size Correlation Prevention**: Prevents attackers from correlating messages based on their size
+- **Full Network Stack Coverage**: Applied to both client-to-server and server-to-client communications
+- **Transparent Implementation**: Works automatically without affecting game functionality
+- **Low Overhead**: Efficiently implemented to minimize performance impact

+This feature addresses a key privacy vulnerability where message sizes could leak information about message types and content, even when using the mixnet.
+By normalizing all messages to standard size buckets, this attack vector is eliminated.

 ## Privacy-Aware Monitoring